OpenRefine/OpenRefine/docs/docs/manual/grelfunctions.md

 Outputs an array of all consecutive substrings inside string s that match the substring or [regex](expressions#grel-supported-regex) pattern p.
 For example, `"abeadsabmoloei".find(/[aeio]+/)` would result in the array [ "a", "ea", "a", "o", "oei" ].

-You can supply a sub instead of p, by putting it in quotes, and OpenRefine will compile it into a regex pattern.
+You can supply a substring instead of p, by putting it in quotes, and OpenRefine will compile it into a regex pattern.
 Anytime you supply quotes, OpenRefine interprets the contents as a string, not regex.
-If you wish to use any regex notation, wrap the pattern in forward slashes, for example: `"OpenRefine is Awesome".find(/fine\sis/)` would return [ "fine is" ].
+If you wish to use any regex notation, wrap the pattern in forward slashes.

 ###### match(s, p)